 THE ST ENDELLION CAMPUS

-Our main venue is the lovely Main Marquee sponsored by Cutfield Freeman – the majority of author talks take place here.
+Our main venue is the lovely Main Marquee – the majority of author talks take place here.

-Our Ella Berthoud exhibition, some talks and the evening performances take place in magical St Endellion Church.
+Our Aiden Hicks exhibition, some talks and the evening performances take place in magical St Endellion Church.

 Workshops are held in the Stone Barn.

-The Café and Jillian Edelstein exhibition are in St Endellion Hall.
+The Café and exhibition are in St Endellion Hall.

-The Padstow Bookseller in the Citroen Wells Marquee provides a range of titles by the guest authors.
-As well as hosting signing sessions throughout the festival, they’ll offer the chance to sign up for whistle stop bibliotherapy sessions with Ella Berthoud on the Saturday and graphology ones with Emma Bache on the Sunday.
-Just sign up for these in the Citroen Wells Marquee on arrival.
+The Padstow Bookseller in the bookshop Marquee provides a range of titles by the guest authors.
+As well as hosting signing sessions throughout the festival,

 FOOD AND DRINK

-The Festival Café is open from 09:30 to 17:30 on the festival Saturday and Sunday, serving delicious light meals, tea, coffee, cakes, wines and beers.
+The Festival Café is open from 09:30 to 17:00 on Saturday 24th September and Sunday 25th September, serving delicious light meals, tea, coffee, cakes, wines and beers.

-The concert bar is open in the church on Friday and Saturday nights from 18:45.
+The concert bar is open in the marquee on Friday night and in the Church on Saturday night from 18:45.

-A new addition to the festival for 2021 will be the Festival Market.
-Alongside Padstow Bookseller there will be stalls from a range of local companies and charities where you can browse between events, drinking coffee and eating our lovely café food.
-Stalls will include the Cornwall Craft Association, Wadebridge Beekeepers Association, Rock Gin, the RNLI and the RSPB.
+This year, The Festival Market will take place in the Church carpark.
+Alongside the Padstow Bookseller, there will be a range of stalls from local companies and charities where you can browse between events, drink coffee and eat our lovely café food.
+Stalls this year will include the North Coast collective, Wadebridge Beekeepers Association, Rock Gin and Bodmin Nurseries.

-As a new enterprise for us, Literature Works will be offering a day of one-on-one advice surgeries for emerging writers wanting help with all aspects of managing their careers, marketing, publicity, agents and so on.
-These are happening in Glebe Farmhouse all day on Saturday September 25 and are free.
-You can book by clicking this link.
-As these sessions are highly like to fill up quickly, Literature Works will be compiling a waiting list so that the disappointed can be invited back on another time.
+Following on from their success last year, Literature Works will be offering a day of one-on-one advice surgeries for emerging writers wanting help with all aspects of managing their careers (marketing, publicity and agents etc).
+These will be happening in our new micro venue, the Festival Camper Van, on Saturday 24th September.
+As these sessions are likely to fill up quickly, Literature Works will be compiling a waiting list so that the disappointed can be invited back on another time.
+Click here to book.